zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Robin says that “business has been slow for three y ears running,” meaning three years in a row – consecutively, one after the other .
 She says, “I can’t count on things to pick up anytime soon.”
 “To count on” some thing means to depend on something, to rely on something.
 “To pick up” here as a phrasal verb means to increase in speed or pace.
 In this case, it means t o be making more money.
 If business is picking up, you’re getting more busines s.

-Robin says, “I’m selling this business now before i t’s completely worthless.”
+Robin says, “I’m selling this business now before it’s completely worthless.”
 If something is “worthless” (worthless), it means it h as no value.
 It is not worth any money.
 Andy says, “You should get a good price with  all that equipment and inventory.”
 Andy says Robin should get a good price , meaning that she’ll get a lot

 of money for her business.
 She has “equipment and i nventory” (inventory).
 “Inventory” refers to all of the things – the goods , the products – that a company has made or owns but hasn’t sold yet.